coisigna/dsb_p2_airbnb_price_predictor/README.md

 ## display_metrics()

-it returns the metrics of each algorithm.
+it display the metrics of each algorithm.

 ```python
 df5.display_metrics()